Deported After Living In The U.S. For 26 Years, He Navigates A New Life In Mexico

 "The family part was probably the hardest thing ... not being able to hug my mom or hug my dad or harass my brother," he says, through laughter and tears.

-Despite the loss and sadness, he says he has no desire to sneak back into the U.S.
+Despite the loss and sadness, he says he has no desire to sneak back into the United States.

 For the first time in his life, he wants to make his own choice about crossing the border.
 "I'm actually against illegal immigration," he says.
 "Too much of a risk for me.
 I wouldn't want to end up in jail for 10 years."